pollfish/docs/unity.md

 * Update your app's privacy policy
 * Request your account to get verified from Pollfish Dashboard

-> **Note:** If you are updating from version v5 or lower to v6 or higher we recommend to clean your project from any of Pollfish Unity Plugin files and then import the lastest version.
+> **Note:** If you are updating from version v5.x.x to v6.x.x or v6.x.x to v7.x.x we recommend to clean your project from any of Pollfish Unity Plugin files and then import the lastest version.
 A comparisson between the v5 and v6 public API can be found on the following migration guide

 <br/>